-A. Defined benefit plan

-- The Company and its domestic subsidiaries have instituted regulations for the defined pension plan under the "Labor Standards Law" applicable to the years of services of employees before July 1, 2005, which is the day that the new "Labor Pension Act" came into full force, and the following years of services of employees who choose to continue applying the Labor Standard Law upon enforcement of the Labor Pension Act.
+- A. Defined benefit plan - (a) The Company and its domestic subsidiaries have instituted regulations for the defined pension plan under the "Labor Standards Law" applicable to the years of services of employees before July 1, 2005, which is the day that the new "Labor Pension Act" came into full force, and the following years of services of employees who choose to continue applying the Labor Standard Law upon enforcement of the Labor Pension Act.
 Employees who meet the retirement requirements will be paid the pension based on their years of service and average salary or wage of the last six months prior to retirement.
 Two units are accrued for each year of service for the first 15 years and one unit is accrued for each additional year thereafter, up to a maximum of 45 units.
 The Company and its domestic subsidiaries contribute 2% of the total salaries of the employees to the special pension fund account with Bank of Taiwan supervised by the Employee Pension Fund Reserve Supervisory Committee.
-Until the end of December 31, 2022, the balance of the pension funds contributed to the special pension fund account at Bank of Taiwan was NT\$102,648 thousand. - (b) The amount recognized in the balance sheet is stated as following:
+Until the end of December 31, 2023, the balance of the pension funds contributed to the special pension fund account at Bank of Taiwan was NT\$108,285 thousand.

+(b) The amount recognized in the balance sheet is stated as following:

-Dec ember 31, 2022 Decei mber 31, 2021 Present value of defined benefit obligation \$ 129,633 \$ 114,352 Fair value of planned assets (102,648) (94,315) Net defined benefit liability \$ 26,985 \$ 20,037
+Dec ember 31, 2023 Dec cember 31, 2022 Present value of defined benefit obligation \$ 134,417 \$ 129,633 Fair value of planned assets (108,285) (102,648) Net defined benefit liability \$ 26,132 \$ 26,985